Didas-git/lilybird/README.md

 As of now there are no docs so you have to rely on the types to guide you.

 If you have any questions/doubts you can open a new issue.

+You can find a small test client [here](https://github.com/Didas-git/lilybird-test).

 ## Connecting